Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 And the raw stats indicated it largely lived up to that billing.

-Wagner made his fifth All-Pro team and led the NFL in tackles, Wright bounced back from an injury-laden 2018 campaign and set a career high in tackles, and Kendricks was one of the team’s better pass rushers and seemed to usually handle his pass coverage responsibilities well enough to make it worth it having him on the field most of the time (another reason for playing predominantly base defense was to improve the run defense, and in the first half of the year in particular it was better, before falling off at the end).
+Wagner made his fifth All-Pro team and led the NFL in tackles, Wright bounced back from an injury-laden 2018 campaign and set a career high in tackles, and Kendricks was one of the team’s better pass rushers and seemed to usually handle his pass-coverage responsibilities well enough to make it worth it having him on the field most of the time (another reason for playing predominantly base defense was to improve the run defense, and in the first half of the year in particular it was better, before falling off at the end).

 The play of Wright and Kendricks came in the context of Seattle drafting two young LBs — Barton and Burr-Kirven — as potential heir apparents.